trupples/adi-documentation/docs/contributing/forking_publishing.rst

    $git commit -m "lfs: convert binary files to pointers" --signoff
    $git push

-Then, advise the committer to ensure he has git lfs enabled with ``git lfs install`` and to read this page.
+Then, advise the committer to ensure he has git LFS enabled with ``git lfs install`` and to read this page.

 Checking out branches and commits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Git lfs simply follows the rules on the :git-documentation:`.gitattributes` file.
+Git LFS simply follows the rules on the :git-documentation:`.gitattributes` file.
 And some times you may encounter during checkout:

 .. shell::
    :no-path:

-   $git checkout other_branch -f
+   $git checkout other_branch
     error: Your local changes to the following files would be overwritten by checkout:
             path/to/file/that_should_be_a_pointer.pptx
     Please commit your changes or stash them before you switch branches.